Can We Really Learn One Representation to Optimize All Rewards?: A Simplified Algorithm for Unsupervised Pre-training in RL

-Similar to the FB algorithm~\citep{touati2021learning, touati2022does}, we regularize the backward representations to be orthonormal: $\gL_{\text{ortho}}(B_{\beta}) = $ The complete one-step FB representation objective contains both the TD one-step FB loss and the orthonormalization regularization: where $\lambda_{\text{ortho}}$ controls the regularization strength.
-In Appendix~\ref{appendix:onestep-fb-svd-connection}, we discuss a connection between the one-step FB and the singular value decomposition (SVD) of the behavioral successor measure ratio.
+The complete new representation objective contains both the TD one-step FB loss and the orthonormalization regularization, with $\lambda_{\text{ortho}}$ controlling the regularization strength:

+In Appendix~\ref{appendix:onestep-fb-svd-connection}, we discuss a connection between our method and the singular value decomposition (SVD) of the behavioral successor measure.
 We will use the learned forward representations to derive a latent-conditioned policy in our algorithm.